 - issue annual W-2 forms, among others

-Because many small businesses want to avoid the extra time and expense needed for carrying official employees, there is pressure to classify as many workers as possible as independent contractors.
+To avoid the extra time and expense of carrying official employees, small businesses classify workers as independent contractors.

-But the test on whether a worker is an employee or independent contractors has nothing to do with the label attached to the relationship.
-Rather, it’s how much control the small business has over the worker: scheduling, training, evaluation systems, degree of instruction, etc.
+But the test on whether a worker is an employee or independent contractors has nothing to do with a label.
+It depends on how much control the small business has over the worker.
+Does the business control scheduling, training, evaluation systems, degree of instruction, etc.?

-The more control, the more likely that worker is an employee and not an independent contractor.
+The more control a business has, the more likely that worker is an employee and not an independent contractor.

-The IRS has the power to reclassify workers as independent contractors, and when they do, they can levy massive penalties on a small business.
+The IRS has the power to reclassify workers as independent contractors.
+When they do, they can levy massive penalties on the small business.

 Many small businesses think they can limit the risk of an IRS reclassification challenge by requiring their independent contractors to obtain an EIN.
-“If a business is paying another business,” the thinking goes, “the relationship is more likely to be considered an independent contractor relationship and not an employer/employee relationship!”
+“If a business pays another business,” the thinking goes, “the relationship is more likely to be an independent contractor relationship and not an employer/employee relationship!”

 However, the test on whether a worker is an employee or independent contractor is based much more on control than on the labels the parties attach to one another.
 So paying a person with an SSN or a business with an EIN doesn’t make much difference.